ipython-contrib/jupyter_contrib_nbextensions/readme.md

 containing it.
 This is controlled by the `menu-direction` and `sub-menu-direction` properties of the container.
-By default, both are set to `right` for all menus, but `sub-menu-direction` is set to `left` for the default "Boilerplate" menu, which means that all of its sub-menus open to the left side.
+By default, both are set to `right` for all menus, but `sub-menu-direction` is set to `left` for the default `Snippets` menu, which means that all of its sub-menus open to the left side.
 This is important because the menus may be nested quite deeply, and need to fit on the screen.
 For example, the SciPy CODATA constants and SymPy's orthogonal functions will easily extend far past the right-hand edge of the